 8. Abarth F595

-Fiat’s 500 might be the cutest city car around, but when it has the Abarth badges applied it gets a serious attitude too.
+Fiat’s 500 is one of the most popular cheapest sports cars and might be the cutest city car around, but when it has the Abarth badges applied it gets a serious attitude too.
 The F595 gets a bodykit to make it look more purposeful, but it’s not all for show.
 The 1.4-litre turbo engine produces 163bhp and is actually the same unit used in some Formula 4 racing cars.
 Add in sport-tuned suspension and 17-inch alloys and it means a lot of fun for not much money.

 9. MINI Cooper S